starsite/FileMaker-Swift/FIAS-Swift-AppDelegate-walkthrough.md

 🔥 Updated for Xcode 11

 In older versions of Xcode, obtaining the symbolic name for a Swift AppDelegate required using the command line utility `otool`, which is no longer available (staring with Xcode 10).
-This walkthrough has been updated for Xcode 10 and 11 and uses the `objdump` tool.
+This walkthrough has been updated for Xcode 10+ and uses the `objdump` tool.

 ---

 ### What You'll Learn

 * How to build a simple FIAS project in Xcode with a Swift AppDelegate.
-* How to trigger a script from the AppDelegate.
+* How to trigger a script from `MyAppDelegate.swift`.

 ### What This Post Is Not